Accepting that one does not know the answers to everything is hard to admit for any of us.

-Career decisions can be fickle and are almost certainly full of emotions.
+Career decisions can be fickle.
+They’re most certainly full of emotions.

 We’ll reach many moments in our lifetime where we ask “did I do the right thing?”, “Should I go here, there or stay right here?”